Back to Blog

 Strong Answer

-Why it works: Family ties, acknowledges opportunity realistically, shows same company has India presence.
+Why it works: Family ties, realistic acknowledgment, same company has India presence.

 • • Aging parents needing care